Gobo Root or Greater Burdock

 How do I prepare it?

-- Rinse the roots in warm water and peel off skin prior to usage
+- Rinse the roots in warm water and optionally peel off skin prior to usage

-- would suggest to soak in warm water for 10-15 minutes to remove the muddy harshness flavor associated with the root
+- I would suggest to soak in warm water for 10-15 minutes to remove the muddy harshness flavor associated with the root, but some like that earthy taste, which adds to the flavor, so this is your call

 - Cut into large bite-sizes for soups and consumption